Will Packwood: Club career

 Packwood joined Birmingham City's youth academy in August 2007, at age 14 years.
 He progressed through the academy teams, playing for the U18s and Reserves while still a schoolboy, and eventually captaining the U18s in the 2010–11 season.
 In July 2011, Packwood signed his first professional contract, a two-year contract expiring in July 2013.

 In the absence through injury of Stephen Carr and Jonathan Spector, Packwood made his first-team debut on August 14, 2012, starting at right-back in the first round League Cup match against Barnet.
 He kept his place for the opening match of the 2012–13 Football League season, a 1–1 draw at home to Charlton Athletic.
-Packwood was carried off the field after sustaining multiple fractures to his tibia and fibula after landing awkwardly from an apparently innocuous aerial challenge during the second half of an FA Cup tie at Leeds United on January 5, 2013.
-He underwent two surgical procedures in the days after the injury, and his recovery time was estimated at between nine and twelve months.
+During the second half of an FA Cup tie at Leeds United on January 5, 2013, Packwood was carried from the field having sustained multiple fractures to his tibia and fibula after landing awkwardly from an apparently innocuous aerial challenge.
+He underwent three surgical procedures in the days after the injury, and his recovery time was estimated at between nine and twelve months.
 Despite his injury, Packwood's contract was extended for a further year, until the summer of 2014.

 Packwood returned to competitive action after less than eight months out, playing the first half of Birmingham's Professional Development League match on August 26.
 He played a few more times for the development squad, and on October 17 joined League Two (fourth-tier) Bristol Rovers on loan for a month, to improve his match fitness.
 He made his debut two days later, winning the man-of-the-match award, in a 1–0 loss at home to Wycombe Wanderers.
 After four matches – he missed Rovers' FA Cup win because Birmingham did not want him cup-tied – the loan was extended until January 11, 2014, on condition that he could be recalled at 24 hours' notice.
 He played four more matches before Birmingham lost left-back Mitch Hancox to injury, and with fellow defenders Paul Robinson and Dan Burn nearing possible suspensions, Packwood was recalled on December 11.